NovatecConsulting/influx-baselining/README.md

      windows: [14d]
 ```

-As shown in the examples, each baselines requires you to specify the precision and seasonality which were described above.
+As shown in the examples, each baseline requires you to specify the precision and seasonality which were described above.

 In addition, input series are defined in the form `<database>.<retention>.<measurement>.<field>`.
 The name of the output baseline is defined as `<database>.<retention>.<measurement>`.